Multi-channel content... made in an afternoon

-- To give nearly 100 enthusiastic content pioneers from the client, agency and media worlds a sense of best practice in content creation and illustrate how content marketing is practical, doable and measurable.
+To give nearly 100 enthusiastic content pioneers from the client, agency and media worlds a sense of best practice in content creation and illustrate how content marketing is practical, doable and measurable.
 Bubbalicious wanted to raise awareness of child sleep safety issues among young parents, promoting their online network as a place to chat as well as share advice and experiences.

 With this in mind and helped by our amazing, generous speakers, we explored four key areas of multi-channel content marketing – video, augmented reality (AR), content-rich web apps and social media activation.